Hermes Performance on iOS

 As part of The React Native Show, we released a podcast fully dedicated to Hermes: React Native 0.64 with Hermes for iOS.
 Check it out to learn more about Hermes on iOS and MacOS from Facebook and Microsoft engineers.

 Looking to improve your React Native app performance?
 Download our Ultimate Guide to React Native Optimization.
-It describes best practices for optimizing app stability, resource usage, user experience or maintenance costs.
+It describes best practices for optimizing app stability, resource usage, user experience, and maintenance costs.
+And if you’re looking for experienced developers to help you boost your product’s performance, give our React Native development company a shout.